Enable passwordless security key sign-in (preview)

 Enable the combined registration experience

-Registration features for passwordless authentication methods rely on the combined registration preview.
-Follow the steps in the article Enable combined security information registration (preview), to enable the combined registration preview.
+Registration features for passwordless authentication methods rely on the combined registration feature.
+Follow the steps in the article Enable combined security information registration (preview), to enable combined registration.

 Enable FIDO2 security key method